Traverse Mountains: Description

 The Traverse Mountains mark the boundary between the Salt Lake and Provo segments of the Wasatch Fault, and they are much faulted and locally involved in landslides.
 Lake Bonneville once covered Salt Lake and Utah Valleys, and shorelines and deposits from the ice age lake are now etched into the flanks of the Traverse Mountains.

 The eastern section of the range (often called Traverse Mountain) is split up between the cities of Lehi and Draper.
 The Draper portion contains the Suncrest community, while the Lehi portion contains the Traverse Mountain community.
-Between the two communities, the Flight Park State Recreation Area (state park) sit atop the range.
+Between the two communities, the Flight Park State Recreation Area (state park) sits atop the range.
 The western section of the range is part of the Camp Williams National Guard Training Site.

 Two locations on the far west end of the eastern section of the range are Point of the Mountain and Steep Mountain, 6160 ft.

 East Traverse Mountains Mega-landslide

-New research suggests that the entirety of the East Traverse Mountains, from the Point of the Mountain to Corner Canyon, is a single mega-landslide, 57 km2 in area, that was emplaced in a landslide event between 6.5 to 6.1 million years ago.
+New research suggests that the entirety of the East Traverse Mountains, from the Point of the Mountain to Corner Canyon, is a single mega-landslide, 57 km2 in area, that was emplaced in a landslide event between 6.5 and 6.1 million years ago.
 The East Traverse Mountains previously included the upper portion of the mountains to the south of Little Cottonwood Canyon, overlying the 30.5-26 million year old granitic intrusive rocks of the Little Cottonwood stock.
 A catastrophic landslide event, perhaps triggered by an earthquake along the adjacent Wasatch Fault, displaced the Paleozoic sedimentary rocks about 16-17 kilometers (~10 miles) west to its current location.

 There are several lines of evidence that support this idea.
 Pseudotachylyte zones in the area, caused by intense frictional heat, mark the landslide's path.
 Extensive brecciation of bedrock throughout the East Traverse Mountains are evidence of an extremely damaging event that affected the whole mountain.
 Additionally, a brecciated remnant of the landslide was preserved near Box Elder Peak.
 Finally, there are pebble dikes on the East Traverse Mountains, which include pieces of igneous rock that match those in pebble dikes from the Little Cottonwood stock in age, texture, and mineralogy.
 Thus, the pebble dikes in Little Cottonwood Canyon represent the lower half of the hydrothermal system, while the upper half of the system is represented by the pebble dikes that are lodged in the rocks that now make up the East Traverse Mountains before the landslide.
 Several million years later, the landslide occurred, carrying the upper half of the granite-bearing pebble dikes with it.
 The slide probably occurred in this area due to hydrothermal alteration caused by the Little Cottonwood intrusion that weakened the overlying rocks.